ovh/docs/pages/public_cloud/ai_machine_learning/gi_04_training_FAQ/guide.en-gb.md

 > > To install the ovhai CLI, you can follow the installation instructions provided by OVHcloud in the official [ovhai installation documentation](/pages/public_cloud/ai_machine_learning/cli_10_howto_install_cli).
 > >
 > When I try to use the ovhai CLI, I get a `AI Training error: not authenticated` error.
-> > After completing the ovhai CLI installation, remember to connect to your Public Cloud project user.
+> > After completing the ovhai CLI installation, remember to connect to your AI Platform user.
 This will enable you to manage the notebooks, jobs, and apps associated with this user.
 To log in, run the command `ovhai login` and enter the credentials of your public cloud project user.
 > >
 > I can't login with `--token` parameter inside ovhai CLI
 > > You will have to use `ovhai login` with your user credentials to authenticate yourself.
 The `--token` parameter has been created for AI Solutions usage (e.g. authentification to an app).